 Renovated Greenhouse Walkthrough Animation

-Manhattan College’s Biohouse Technologies presents a walkthrough of their vision of the renovated campus greenhouse.
+Manhattan University’s Biohouse Technologies presents a walkthrough of their vision of the renovated campus greenhouse.
 The space includes hydropoic grow beds, an energy lab, and sources of renewable energies.

 Sustainable Rooftop Design

-Manhattan College mechanical engineering students present a redesign of Leo Hall’s greenhouse.
+Manhattan University mechanical engineering students present a redesign of Leo Hall’s greenhouse.
 The redesign includes a renewable energies lab, hydroponics, and an automation control system.